JunKuang-algo/JunKuang-algo/README.md

 **CrisJk/CrisJk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔥 Thank you for reading our latest work on [LLM red team](https://github.com/NJUNLP/ReNeLLM).
+- 🔥 Our latest work on [LLM red team](https://github.com/NJUNLP/ReNeLLM) is released!

 - 💼 I'm currently working at Meituan as a LLM algorithm engineer.
 - 🏫 I finished my M.S. at East China Normal University, School of Data Science and Engineering.